QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei

 Importantly, the tidal elongation of the stream sets the flare duration $\Delta t_{\rm s} \approx 2\ell/v_{\rm k} \approx 0.1 \, P_{\rm orb}$ for long period QPEs.
 Fig.~\ref{fig:TimescaleComparison} demonstrates that for $P_{\rm orb} \gtrsim 1\, {\rm d}$, other emission timescales (e.g., photon diffusion time of shock heated disk material) are considerably shorter than $\Delta t_{\rm s}$, while the stream arrival times appear to match the observations quite well.

 \item \textit{Debris stream blocked by the disk.} The disk mass participating in the stream-disk collision is set by the stream geometry: $m_{\rm s,d} \approx 2\Sigmad \ell r_{\rm H}$.
 Regardless of specific assumptions about the ablation process, $m_{\rm ej,\star}$ is expected to increase with increasing collision velocity (or shorter $P_{\rm orb}$).
-For sufficiently long orbital periods, the ratio $m_{\rm ej,\star} \ll m_{\rm s,d}$ and the stream is decelerated and deflected by the disk's azimuthal flow, without penetrating through through its midplane (see Eq.~\ref{eq:m_ej_vs_m_disk} and accompanying text).
+For sufficiently long orbital periods, $m_{\rm ej,\star} \ll m_{\rm s,d}$ and the stream is decelerated and deflected by the disk's azimuthal flow, without penetrating through its midplane (see Eq.~\ref{eq:m_ej_vs_m_disk} and accompanying text).
 We find that this is likely the relevant regime for $P_{\rm orb} \gtrsim$12hr.
-This point is closely related to the nature of a TDE debris streams interacting with an AGN disk, as studied by \cite{Chan_2019_tde_agn,Chan_2020_tde_agn,Chan_2021_tde_agn}.It was demonstrated in these papers that the TDE debris stream can be either penetrate through the disk or be deflected by it, depending on the ratio of the mass current carried by the relevant disk annulus, and the mass current of the stream of bound TDE material (essentially equivalent to the critertion discussed in \S \ref{sec:EjectaStreamCollisionWithDisk}).
-Unlike the TDE+AGN scenario, here the streams are short relative to the distance to the impact area (equivalently, $\Delta t_{\rm s} < P_{\rm orb}$).
+This behavior is closely related to the interaction of TDE debris streams with AGN disks, as studied by \cite{Chan_2019_tde_agn,Chan_2020_tde_agn,Chan_2021_tde_agn}, who demonstrated that the stream either penetrates or deflected by the disk, depending on the ratio of stream-to-disk mass currents, analogous to the criterion discussed in \S\ref{sec:EjectaStreamCollisionWithDisk}.
+Unlike the TDE+AGN scenario, the debris streams considered here are short relative to the impact site radius (equivalently, $\Delta t_{\rm s} < P_{\rm orb}$).